gschmutz/kafka-workshop/README.md

 ID  | Title   | Description
 ------------- | ------------- | -------------
 2 | [Getting started with Apache Kafka](./02-working-with-kafka-broker) | Create topics from the command line, use the Console Producer and Console Consumer to publish and consume messages and show how to use `kcat` (used to be `kafakcat`).
-3 | [Testing Consumer Scalability and Kafka Failover](./03-understanding-failover)  | demonstrates consumer failover and broker failover and load balancing over various consumers within a consumer group
+3 | [Understanding Consumer Scalability and Kafka Failover](./03-scalability-and-failover)  | demonstrates consumer failover and broker failover and load balancing over various consumers within a consumer group
 4 | [Simple Kafka Consumer & Producer from Java](./04-producing-consuming-kafka-with-java)  | learn how to produce and consume simple messages using the **Kafka Java API**.
 Secondly we will see how to produce/consume complex objects using JSON serialization.
 4a | [Simple Kafka Consumer & Producer from Java with Avro (JSON language) & Schema Registry](./04a-working-with-avro-and-java)  | learn how to produce and consume messages using the **Kafka Java API** using Avro for serialization with the Confluent Schema Registry.
 4b | [Using Kafka from Java with Avro (IDL language) & Schema Registry](./04b-working-with-avro-idl-and-java)  | learn how to produce and consume messages using the **Kafka Java API** using Avro for serialization with the Confluent Schema Registry.